Purslane (leopard)

 How to eat deliciously?

-A popular dish is boiled ohitashi.
-It is standard to have it with mustard soy sauce.
-It is also popular as a side dish and as an accompaniment to alcohol.
+A popular item is boiled and soaked.
+It is a classic dish to eat with spicy soy sauce.
+It is popular as a side dish or as a side dish for alcohol.

 Winter vegetables are valuable in snowy regions, so dried purslane was probably valued as a winter ingredient.